Samhitha-68/Battery-Management-System-Simulator/README.md

 # 🔋 Battery Management System (BMS) Simulator in C

-A simple Battery Management System (BMS) Simulator developed in C to understand the core working principles of a Battery Management System used in Electric Vehicles (EVs) and battery-powered devices.
+A menu-driven Battery Management System (BMS) Simulator developed in C to simulate battery charging, discharging, battery monitoring, and basic protection mechanisms.
+This project was created to understand the fundamental concepts of Battery Management Systems and strengthen modular programming in C.

-This project simulates battery charging, discharging, battery monitoring, and basic battery protection mechanisms through a menu-driven console application.

 ---